 RIT seeks to establish a risk-aware university culture where consideration of risk is integrated into decision-making at all levels of the university.
-These guiding principles support that culture and set expectations for the behavior of university employees and administrators regarding risks.
+These guiding principles support that culture and set expectations for the university regarding risks.

-The purpose of Rochester Institute of Technology's Enterprise Risk Management Program is to enhance the university’s ability to achieve its mission, vision, and strategic objectives and strengthen its competitive position by fostering a university-wide culture of risk awareness.
+The purpose of RIT's ERM Program is to enhance the university’s ability to achieve its mission, vision, and strategic objectives, and strengthen its competitive position by fostering a university-wide culture of risk awareness.
 The ERM Program is intended to provide a structured, consistent, and continuous process for and proactive identification and reporting of material risks to senior management and the Board of Trustees.